 FUTURE REQUIREMENTS FOR SIGNIFICANT ADDITIONAL CAPITAL.
 The Company's operations to date have consumed substantial amounts of cash.
 Negative cash flow from operations is expected to increase significantly beyond current levels over at least the next two years as the Company expects to spend substantial funds in conducting clinical trials, to expand its research and development programs and to develop and expand its manufacturing capability.
 The Company's future capital requirements will depend on numerous factors, including, among others, the progress of the Company's product candidates in clinical trials; the continued or additional support by collaborative partners or other third parties of research and clinical trials; enhancement of research and development programs; the time required to gain regulatory approvals; the resources the Company devotes to self-funded products, manufacturing methods and advanced technologies; third party manufacturing commitments; the ability of the Company to obtain and retain funding from third parties under collaborative agreements; the development of internal marketing and sales capabilities; the demand for the Company's potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by the Company; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect the Company's proprietary technology.
-In order to develop and commercialize its potential products, the Company may need to raise substantial additional funds following this offering through equity or debt financings, collaborative arrangements, the use of sponsored research efforts or other means.
+Although the Company believes that the proceeds received from the financing, together with existing capital resources, will be adequate to satisfy its capital needs for at least the next three years, in order to develop and commercialize its potential products, the Company may need to raise substantial additional funds following this offering through equity or debt financings, collaborative arrangements, the use of sponsored research efforts or other means.
 No assurance can be given that such additional financing will be available on acceptable terms, if at all, and such financing may only be available on terms dilutive to existing stockholders.
 The inability of the Company to secure adequate funds on a timely basis could result in the delay or cancellation of programs that the Company might otherwise pursue and, in any event, could have a material adverse effect on the business and financial condition of the Company.